thomsonreuters/TR-DataChallenge2/README.md

 Testing dataset:   885 rows, 2 columns

 ## Submission
+(I) You can use either Python or R for this competition. <br>
-Send your code and submission file to tr-gracehopper@gmail.com <br>
+(II) Send your code and predicted result file to thomsonreuters_GHC@thomsonreuters.com with a title of firstname-lastname-challenge3 (such as 'jane-doe-challenge3') <br>
+(III) If there are multiple files for the code, please zip them up.
-Name your code competition3 and your result submission3.csv which should strictly follow the rules below:<br>
+(V) Name your code firstname-lastname-code3 (such as jane-doe-code3.py or jane-doe-code3.zip).
+Name your result file firstname-lastname-result3.csv (such as jane-doe-result3.csv) which should strictly follow the rules below:<br>

 ![alt text](https://github.com/katherine-shiqi/TR-DataChallenge2/blob/master/git_image/4.png)

+Participant should assign the best room category for each image, which means that only one predicted room category for each image is allowed.

 ## Evaluation